CodeScaler: Scaling Code LLM Training and Test-Time Inference via Reward Models: Experiments

 \textbf{Baselines.} We compare with two types of TTS methods: (1) Unit Test TTS method, represented by CURE \citep{DBLP:journals/corr/abs-2506-03136}, which generates unit tests for each problem and selects the candidate solution that passes most of them.
 (2) Other reward models, where we use \textsc{SkyworkRM} and \textsc{AceCodeRM} as representatives of general-purpose and code-specific RMs.

-\textbf{Evaluation Details.} To ensure a fair comparison, we use \textsc{ReasonFlux-Coder-7B}\footnote{\href{https://huggingface.co/Gen-Verse/ReasonFlux-Coder-7B}{https://huggingface.co/Gen-Verse/ReasonFlux-Coder-7B}} trained with CURE as the policy model, since CURE requires the same model to generate unit tests for Best-of-N sampling.
-We generate 8 candidate solutions using \textsc{ReasonFlux-Coder-7B} for each problem on five code benchmarks.
+\textbf{Evaluation Details.} For fair comparisons, we use \textsc{ReasonFlux-Coder-7B} trained with CURE as the policy model, since CURE requires the same model to generate unit tests for BoN sampling.
+We generate 8 candidate solutions using \textsc{ReasonFlux-Coder-7B} for each problem on four benchmarks.
 For CURE, we generate 8 unit tests per problem.
 We report \texttt{BoN@8} across all benchmarks and set temperature to 0.6 during evaluation.

-\textbf{Results.} As illustrated in \autoref{Bon-result1}, \our substantially outperforms alternative reward models and achieves performance comparable to CURE.
-Notably, \our attains a favorable trade-off between effectiveness and efficiency.
-We define latency as the end-to-end wall-clock latency per problem, measured from the moment a prompt is provided to the policy model until the final selected solution is returned.
-For unit test TTS methods such as \textsc{CURE}, which require generating unit tests and executing candidate solutions in a sandbox environment, the latency can be expressed as:
+As in \autoref{Bon-result1}, \our substantially outperforms alternative reward models and achieves performance comparable to CURE, attains a favorable trade-off between effectiveness and efficiency.
+We define latency as the end-to-end wall-clock latency per problem, measured from the moment a prompt is provided to the policy model until the final selection is returned.
+For unit test TTS methods, the latency can be expressed as:

 where $N$ denotes the number of candidate solutions and $M$ denotes the number of generated unit tests.

 Reward model TTS assigns scalar scores to candidate solutions without requiring test generation or code execution.
 The latency of \our can be expressed as: